 On Friday afternoons, we invite either an external speaker or internal team member to conduct a presentation for the company.
 External speakers bring inspiration, knowledge and expertise from a range of industries.
 Internal team members share personal interests, knowledge, or completed projects with the team.
 This knowledge sharing boosts our collaborative culture and celebrates individual achievements.

-Staying competitive in today's global marketplace means organisations need to be innovative, adaptive and ever-changing.
+Staying competitive in today’s global marketplace means organisations need to be innovative, adaptive and ever-changing.
 The more your employees know and can do, the more they can contribute to your organisation.
 Investing in developing your team trains employees for future opportunities within your organisation, and hiring from within saves time, money and resources, and reduces employee turnover.
 The future of learning and future of education look promising for changing the way we do business.

 Be curious, be inquisitive, explore new ideas, run experiments, and bring your team on the journey so they too can do the same.